 Hacking for Defense at Georgetown University returns in the Spring Semester of 2018.
-It is now open to all GRADUATE engineering students at University of Maryland's Clark School of Engineering, George Mason University's Volgenau School of Engineering, George Washington University School of Engineering, Catholic University, and Howard University.
+It is now open to all GRADUATE engineering students at University of Maryland's Clark School of Engineering, George Mason University's Volgenau School of Engineering, George Washington University School of Engineering, Catholic University, Virginia Tech NCR, and Howard University.

 The course number is SEST-701.
 Stay tuned for H4D presentations at your school, soon!